A wall with a 90 lb tv mounted on it

 Additionally, it is recommended to have a helper when mounting your TV.
 This will make the process easier and safer, especially if you are dealing with a large or heavy TV.
 Your helper can hold the TV in place while you secure it to the wall mount, or help you adjust the angle and position of the TV once it is mounted.

-See also How to Mount a 50 Inch Tv
+See also How to Attach Tv Mount to Stone Wall

 Measuring and Marking the Wall for TV Mounting